microsoft/botframework-cli/packages/cli/README.md

   --fallbackLocale=fallbackLocale        Locale to be used at the fallback if no locale specific recognizer is found.
                                          Only valid if --out is set

-  --log                                  write out log messages to console
+  --log                                  [default: false] Writes out log messages to console

   --qnaConfig=qnaConfig                  Path to config for qnamaker build which can contain switches for arguments